louieh/dict-tiny/README.md

 * If your input is a sentence or more than one word, the DeepL Translator will be called automatically.

 * If your input is a word and you don't add any switch, then the default behavior is to use youdao.com to translate between English and Chinese.
-In other words, you have to input a Chinese words or an English words, forgive me, because I am an English learner :smile_cat:
+In other words, you have to input a Chinese word or an English word, forgive me, because I am an English learner :smile_cat:

 ```python
 $ dict-tiny book